Fragrant Sichuan Short Ribs | Cooking on the Big Green Egg | James Whetlor Cook Book

 COOK YOUR SHORT RIBS

-Place the beef on the grill bone-side down, close the lid and cook for 3 hours, then remove and place on a double layer of peach paper or foil.
-Add the sauce then wrap up.
-Cook for another 2–4 hours until the internal temperature is 93–95°C, then rest for 1 hour in a warm place.
-Strain the juices and skim off any excess fat before serving.
-Accompany with rice noodles or steamed greens, with the strained sauce poured over the top.
+Place the beef bone-side down on the grid, close the Dome and cook for 3 hours.
+Remove from the EGG and place on top of a double layer of peach paper or foil.
+Add the sauce then wrap up well.
+Cook for another 2–4 hours until the internal temperature is 93°C–95°C, then rest for 1 hour in a warm place.

 You may also like